Dec 14, 2010

 WESLEY AUTRY: "I can do this."

-JAD: What's—what's—what is amazing to me is that you left your daughters right here and dive after a guy you don't know.
+JAD: What's—what's—what is amazing to me is that you left your daughters right here and dived after a guy you don't know.

 WESLEY AUTRY: I felt chosen.
 I felt like I was the chosen one.

-ROBERT: Look, for a religious person though, I would wonder, "Why me?"
+ROBERT: But for a religious person, though, I would wonder, "Why me?"

 WESLEY AUTRY: Well, you know what?
 Maybe 20 years ago, I was supposed to be at a certain point ...

-WESLEY AUTRY: This thing happened, you know?
+WESLEY AUTRY: This thing that happened, you know?
 I had a gun pulled to my temple, but, you know, it was a misfire.
-So you know ...
+So, you know ...

 ROBERT: A gun was put to your head and missed?
 So you were almost dead for a second or two.